How To Add A Link Section To WordPress

 Select a Category and Target for the link …

-In the Categories section, tick a link category you have already created, or click on the ‘+ Add New Category’ link to add a new category.
+In the Categories section, select a link category you have already created, or click on ’+ Add New Category’ to add a new category.

-Next, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify where your link should open when visitors click on it:
+Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
+This lets you specify how you want your link to open when clicked on by visitors:

-• _blank means that when a visitor clicks on your link, a separate web browser window will open up to display the content associated with the link.
-This lets your visitors see the information without leaving your website
+• _blank means that when visitors click on your link, a new, separate browser window will open up to display the content associated with the link.
+This lets your visitors see the link information without leaving your site

-• _none means that when visitors click on the link, they will exit your site and a new site or page will load in your browser window instead.
+• _none means that when a visitor clicks on the link, they will exit your site and a new site or page will load in your web browser window instead.

-• _top opens links at the top level of the frame system if you’re using frames.
-Ignore this option if you don’t use frames, or if you don’t know what frames are.
+• _top opens the link at the top level of the frame system if you’re using frames.
+If you don’t use frames, or if you don’t know what frames are, then just ignore this option.

 Link Relationship XFN

-(Add New Link screen – Link Relationship (XFN) section)
+(Add New Link – Link Relationship (XFN) fields)

 Link Relationship (XFN) – XFN (XML Friends Network) lets you define your relationship with the linked person.
-For example, if you work with Ananya O’Malley and you link to her blog, you would probably tick co-worker or colleague.
+For example, if you have a professional relationship with Aditya Jones and you link to his blog, you would probably tick co-worker or colleague.

 XFN relationships are optional for WordPress links.
-You can leave everything in this section blank and your links will work just fine.
-Defining relationships with XFN makes the links defined on your site more understandable to some websites and search engines that use this information.
+You can leave everything in this section blank and all of your links will work just fine.
+XFN makes your links more understandable to some websites and search engines that use this information.

-rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute specifies what relationship exists between the current document and the linked document.
+rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
+The rel attribute is used to define a relationship between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Other ‘rel’ attributes include author, help, start, index, etc. Separate multiple ‘rel’ keywords with spaces.
+Separate multiple ‘rel’ attributes with spaces.

 Advanced